 Don't be fooled by the marketing: Despite being touted as the "silky, smooth" alternative to other candies, this is a Mars product, just like M and Ms and Snickers.
 Filled with milkfat, the result is one of the fattiest candies on this list.

 To easily burn off any of these candies—without spending hours in the gym—don’t miss this list of the essential 55 Best-Ever Ways to Speed Up Your Metabolism—Fast!

 Reese's Peanut Butter Pumpkins Snack Size

 This one should send your gimmick radar into the red zone.
 If it were flavored with pumpkin puree that would be one thing, but it's not.
 It's an oversized peanut butter cup shaped in a pumpkin-like mold.

-The next five entries have fewer calories than those before them but nearly double the sugar counts.
-That’s because they’re all made with at least two kinds of sugar.
-These foul fishies add carnauba wax, which is safe to eat but also used to polish cars.
+The next five entries have fewer calories than those before them, but they're also all made with at least two kinds of sugar.
+These foul fishies add carnauba wax, which is safe to eat, but it's also used to polish cars.

 Per one pop: 70 calories, 0 g fat, 13 g sugar

-Grind down a bowl and a half of Fruity Pebbles and rub it on your teeth for 10 minutes—then chew a piece of sugar-filled gum until the flavor runs out.
+Grind down a bowl and a half of Fruity Pebbles and rub it on your teeth for 10 minutes, then chew a piece of sugar-filled gum until the flavor runs out.
 That’s basically what this candy is.
 These blow—but at least it takes a while to eat, which means you won't have two.
 Quick tricks like that are just one of the 25 Most Overlooked Ways to Lose Weight!